 Support for distance learning

-In March 2020, when the world went into lockdown and schools closed across the globe, I wanted to support teachers and students suddenly faced with teaching and learning from home.
+In March 2020, when the world went into lockdown and schools moved to online learning across the globe, I wanted to support teachers and students suddenly faced with teaching and learning from home.
 In just three weeks, over 7,000 free courses were given away from Egypt to Florida, New Zealand to Switzerland, to provide guidance for students composing at home.

 The I Can Compose mission is to inspire and educate the next generation of great composers and this underpins everything I do.
 I’m excited about what’s coming next in 2021 and beyond (see below).